-This grant is awarded to students that demonstrate unmet financial need.
-Specific eligibility criteria applies, please contact your DeVry University Student Finance Office for additional information.
+This grant is awarded to new and continuing students that demonstrate unmet financial need.
+Award amount vary.
+Specific eligibility criteria applies, please contact your DeVry University Student Central Office for additional information.

 Military Service Grant

 This grant is available to all students who are called to active duty during the course of their studies.
-For more information contact your DeVry University Student Finance Office.
+For more information contact your DeVry University Student Central Office.

 Veterans Appreciation Grant

-Awarded to students that have completed military service and have been honorably discharged.
+Awarded to new students that have completed military service and have been honorably discharged.
 The DeVry Veterans Appreciation Grant is valued at $500 per semester, with a lifetime award up to $4,500.
-For more information, contact your DeVry University Student Finance Office.
+For more information, contact your DeVry University admissions advisor.